Leeds to Alnmouth, Northumberland Coast - 2 nights in Summer

 Honest verdict

-Did I enjoy the holiday?
-Does the place live up to expectations?
+Does it live up to hype or expectations?

 From start to finish, thoroughly recommended.